 Of course, the WBC count also varies with age and gender; some people naturally have a low WBC count.
 However, long-term low white blood cell count indicates that your body may be unable to fight infection effectively.

-Symptoms of Low White Blood Cell Count
+Symptoms and Signs of Low White Blood Cell Count

-The symptoms of a low white blood cell count can vary depending on the underlying cause and the severity of the condition.
-Common symptoms include:
+A low white blood cell count can manifest through various symptoms, which may vary depending on the underlying cause and severity of the condition.
+Common symptoms of low white blood cell count include:

 How is low white blood cell count diagnosed?